K. T. Oslin: Personal life and death

 Oslin never married.
 However, she did have several long-term relationships through her middle age.
 This included a several-year relationship in the 1970s with Alan Rubin, a musician and former member of The Blues Brothers.
 The couple lived for two years in upstate New York in a rural community.
 The relationship dissolved after two years and Oslin moved back to New York City.
 It was Rubin who gave Oslin her first piano following their separation.
 Oslin would dive into songwriting following her breakup: "That pulling back period is when I started to write."
 Oslin later dated record producer Steve Buckingham and drummer Owen Hale.
 However, these relationships eventually ended.
 "I'm alone, but I like my own company," she told People magazine in 1993.

-In the early 1990s, Oslin revealed a battle with menopausal depression.
-This caused her to lose interest in creating music, including songwriting and performing.
+In the early 1990s, Oslin revealed a battle with menopausal depression, which caused her to lose interest in creating music, songwriting, and performing.
 According to Oslin, she returned to normalcy after she stopped taking hormones prescribed by her doctor.
 Oslin's mother died around the same period, which caused further depressive episodes.
-In 1995, she began suffering from chest pain after spending a summer mowing her lawn.
-It was discovered after several examinations that she needed quadruple bypass surgery.
-Although making a full recovery, she had a permanent triangular scar that she refused to remove from promotional photographs.
+In 1995, she began suffering from chest pain after a routine lawn mowing, and after several examinations, it was discovered that she needed quadruple bypass surgery.
+Although she made a full recovery, she had a permanent triangular scar that she refused to remove from promotional photographs.

 In June 2015, Oslin was diagnosed with Parkinson's disease and moved into an assisted-living facility the following year.
 She died on December 21, 2020, in Nashville, a week after being diagnosed with COVID-19 during the pandemic in Tennessee.
 She was 78 years old.
 She was interred at Woodlawn Memorial Park in Nashville adjacent to fellow country music star Tammy Wynette.